 Lock scope before build starts

-We count your Access forms and reports, agree on what done means for each one, and document it in writing.
+We count your Access forms and reports, agree on what done means for each object, and document it in writing.
 That locked scope is what makes fixed-price tiers possible and keeps projects from expanding silently.

 Parallel tracks: data and UI move together